Adlai Stevenson II: 1956 presidential election

-1960 presidential campaign and appointment as UN ambassador
+1960 presidential election

 In early 1960, Stevenson announced that he would not seek a third Democratic presidential nomination, but would accept a draft.
 One of his closest friends told a journalist that "Deep down, he wants [the Democratic nomination].
 But he wants the [Democratic] Convention to come to him, he doesn't want to go to the Convention."
 In May 1960, Senator John F. Kennedy, who was actively campaigning for the Democratic nomination, visited Stevenson at his Libertyville home.
 Kennedy asked Stevenson for a public endorsement of his candidacy; in exchange Kennedy promised, if elected, to appoint Stevenson as his Secretary of State.
 Stevenson turned down the offer, which strained relations between the two men.
 At the 1960 Democratic National Convention in Los Angeles, Stevenson's admirers, led by Eleanor Roosevelt, Agnes Meyer, and such Hollywood celebrities as Dore Schary and Henry Fonda, vigorously promoted him for the nomination, even though he was not an announced candidate.
 JFK's campaign manager, his brother Robert F. Kennedy, reportedly threatened Stevenson in a meeting, telling him that unless he agreed to place his brother's name in nomination "you are through".
 Stevenson refused and ordered him out of his hotel room.
 In letters to friends, Stevenson described both John and Robert Kennedy as "cold and ruthless", referred to Robert Kennedy as the "Black Prince", and expressed his belief that JFK, "though bright and able, was too young, too unseasoned, to be President; he pushed too hard, was in too much of a hurry; he lacked the wisdom of humility...[Stevenson felt] that both Kennedy and the nation would benefit from a postponement of his ambition."